 3. Demanding access to electronics

-One sign that you are insecure in your relationship is if you demand access to your spouse’s electronic devices such as phone, tablet, or social media accounts.
+One sign that you are insecure in marriage is if you demand access to your spouse’s electronic devices such as phone, tablet, or social media accounts.
 You may be paranoid, wondering if your mate has naughty apps or is carrying on inappropriate conversations in private messages, but you should not be policing them in the hopes that you’re saving your relationship by doing so.

-It seems a little scary at first, but acknowledging that you cannot change your partner’s actions by monitoring them like a security guard can give you a sense of peace.
+It seems a little scary at first but acknowledging that you cannot change your partner’s actions by monitoring them like a security guard can give you a sense of peace.
 In the end, you either trust your mate or you don’t.